learn about landlord tax deductions on your return

 Firstly, when it comes to financing costs like mortgage payments, these are seen as business expenses for tax purposes.
 This means you can deduct them from your taxable profits, resulting in a lower tax bill compared to individual landlords who pay income tax.

 Moreover, when it comes to dividends (the money you get from your company’s profits), they’re generally taxed more favourably than personal income.
+However, for the 2026/27 tax year, the tax-free dividend allowance remains capped at just £500.

 The challenge for you is to work out whether this is all worth it.
 For landlords with a large number of properties, enjoying higher rental incomes and benefiting from more tax-efficient dividends will likely make sense.
 The advantages will outweigh the extra cost involved in setting up and maintaining a limited company.